 The nuclear membrane is a typical unit mem-brane surrounding the nucleus and separating it from the surrounding cytoplasm.
 It was once thought that the nuclear membrane acted as a barrier against the flow of materials across it in either direction.
 Recent electron micrographs have shown that the nuclear membrane is pierced by numerous pores 8-20mµ in diameter.
 This fact makes its supposed role ‘as a barrier rather less than certain.

-The foregoing is a brief account of the generalised nuclear structure.
-The variations found in different protozoans inevitably strain this generalisation as they strain most others.
+The foregoing is a brief account of the generalized nuclear structure.
+The variations found in different protozoans inevitably strain this generalization as they strain most others.
 Some protozoans appear not to have chromosomes; others appear to divide without either centrioles or spindle; some appear to have no nucleolus; some (typically of the class Ciliata) have two nuclei, and others (the Try-panosomatidac) have a fragment of DNA associated with the flagellum, and so on.

 Diversity has two main explanations.
 First, the protozoans are an ancient group of organisms and have undergone extensive evolutionary diversification; second, some of the diversity may be only apparent either because the descriptions of the many species have been made by different authors using different techniques at different times, or because many of the structures are very close to the limit of resolution of the light microscope and are therefore difficult or impossible to see clearly.

 The electron microscope has aided greatly the study of the smaller protozoan components both nuclear and extra-nuclear.
 In some cases a unity of structure has been demonstrated (unit membrane, the fibrillar structure of cilia and flagella).
 In other cases a considerable diversity has been shown (e.g. variety of cytoplasmic inclusions).